reiver/hackingmd-go-program/HACKING.md

 The **version** of Golang that this program's source-code uses is specified in its `go.mod` file.

-For example, if a `go.mod` file was:
+For example, if the content of a `go.mod` file was:

 ```
 module example.com/joeblow/myprogram